f0ursqu4r3/jumpstone/docs/PROTOCOL.md

 - Server key rotation cadence.
 - HTTP Signature algorithm negotiation.
 - Transparency log requirements.
+- Refresh token posture: access tokens are short-lived ed25519-signed sessions (see `SigningKeyRing`), while refresh tokens are base64url UUIDs bound to device identifiers; rotation or revocation invalidates the row in `refresh_sessions` and will need to fan out over federation channels.

 _Fill each section with precise specs as features land._